 Medications such as naproxen, ibuprofen, indomethacin, piroxicam, and diclofenac effectively reduce pain and inflammation during acute gout attacks.

-Colchicine helps manage acute gout attacks by reducing inflammation and can also be used as a preventive measure to avoid recurrent flares.
+Colchicine helps manage acute gout attacks by reducing inflammation and can also be used as a preventive measure to reduce the risk of recurrent flares.

 When NSAIDs or colchicine are not effective or well-tolerated, prednisolone, methylprednisolone, dexamethasone, and triamcinolone can be used to reduce inflammation and pain, either orally or via injection.